IZURU-KAMUKUR4/Hajime-Hinata/README.md

 # Izuru-Kamukura

 "Life's dull, looking pathetic.
 How can it be full?
-When everything is boring"
+When everything is boring."

 <img width="1200" height="1663" alt="35382" src="https://github.com/user-attachments/assets/93b3aa58-5006-4717-9f16-ed966a9786cf" />